Getting the timing right when moving is hard.

 Offer to Cover (Some) Costs

-There’s a good chance your buyers (or the home inspector) will find something that they don’t like or needs fixing before they can agree to close on the home.
+There’s a good chance your buyers (or the home inspector) will find something that they don’t like or need fixing before they can agree to close on the home.

 Understandably, you might not want to fork over a few extra thousand dollars for additional home projects.
 However, a willingness to make these concessions with potential buyers can drastically shorten the time your home is on the market.
 This compromise ultimately makes it easier for you to move on and relocate without having to worry about your old property somewhere far away.